 Preheat your oven to 275°F. Line a half-sheet (13-inches x 18-inches) rimmed baking sheet with unbleached parchment paper, and set it aside.

-In a large bowl, place the brown rice flour, oat flour and salt, and whisk to combine well.
-Add the chia seeds, amaranth, millet, buckwheat, quinoa, rolled oats and sugar, and mix to combine well (working out any lumps in the sugar).
+In a large bowl, place the brown rice flour, oat flour, and salt, and whisk to combine well.
+Add the chia seeds, whole grains (amaranth, millet, buckwheat, etc.), quinoa, rolled oats, and sugar, and mix to combine well (working out any lumps in the sugar).
 Add the oil, maple syrup, and molasses, and mix to combine well.
-Make sure all of the grains are coated well with the sugar, oil, syrup and molasses.
+Make sure all of the grains are coated well with the sugar and liquid.

 Scrape the mixture onto the prepared baking sheet, and spread into an even layer.
 Place in the center of the preheated oven and bake for 10 minutes.
 Remove the baking sheet from the oven, stir carefully to redistribute all of the ingredients and return to the oven.
 Bake for another 10 minutes.
 Again, remove the baking sheet from the oven, stir carefully to redistribute all of the ingredients and return to the oven.
 Bake for a final 10 minutes, or until the granola is lightly golden brown all over.